Relintai/pandemonium_engine_docs/03_usage/11_navigation/07_navigation_using_navigationpaths.md

 The closest available navigationmesh position to the target position is the last index `path[path.size()-1]` position.
 All index between are the pathpoints that an actor should follow to reach the target without leaving the navigation mesh.

-Note:

-    If the target position is on a different navigation mesh that is not merged or connected the navigation path will lead to the closest possible position on the starting position navigation mesh.
+Note: If the target position is on a different navigation mesh that is not merged or connected the navigation path will lead to the closest possible position on the starting position navigation mesh.

 The following script moves a Node3D inheriting node along a navigation path using the default navigation map by setting the target position with `set_movement_target()`.

-GDScript

 ```
 var movement_speed: float = 4.0